edlingao/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe

 #Move through menu

--Use arrow keys for moving(Up/Down) and then press enter
+-Use arrow keys for moving(Up/Down) and then press enter -To select an option simply input "S"or "s" or simply press ENTER

 #Play
 -To play, select the 'Play' option on the menu

--Choose a name for the plyer 1 and the symbol that player is going to use

--Choose a name for player 2 and the symbol
+-Choose a name for the plyer 1 and the symbol that player is going to use -Choose a name for player 2 and the symbol

 -Ex: